bradeneast/coarse/README.md

 ## How it works
 Coarse uses event bubbling to minimize the number of event listeners used per carousel, so your DOM won't get bogged down.

-Carousels are moved using a simple 3D transform, and styles are computed ahead of time.
+Coarse also give its buttons accessible titles, and carousels are moved using a 3D transform for smooth performance.

 ## Usage
 To make a carousel, you need 2 things: